 Types of Raft Foundations – Advantages and features

-Types of Raft Foundation are chosen based on a variety of criteria, including bearing capacity, applicable loads, site conditions, cost-effectiveness, etc. A raft foundation is a continuous slab resting on the soil and covering the entire area of the proposed structure.
-This is one of the most commonly used types of foundation in construction.
-Raft foundation types are classified according to their application.
+Types of raft foundations, their advantages and features are a critical choice in construction.
+Engineers select them based on bearing capacity, applicable loads, specific site conditions, and overall cost-effectiveness.
+A raft foundation is a continuous concrete slab; it rests directly on the soil, covering the entire footprint of the proposed structure.
+Consequently, this is a very commonly used foundation type.
+We classify raft foundation types primarily by their application.

 1. What is a raft foundation?